Skip to main content

 I look forward to partnering with you on your mental-health journey.

-A bit about my approach to therapy
+My approach to therapy

 When we sit down together, it’s more of a chat than a checklist.
 I start by really listening—what’s going on day-to-day, what matters to you, and where you’d like things to change.
 From there we co-create a plan that can include meds, therapeutic skills, and simple lifestyle tweaks like better sleep habits or stress hacks.
 I’ll lay out the pros and cons, you pick what feels right—no one-size-fits-all rules.